 Music Works Northwest is a nonprofit community music school, dedicated to changing lives through accessible music education and experiences.

 Founded in 1966 in Seattle’s Central District as the Imperials Drum and Bugle Corp, Music Works relocated to Bellevue in 1999.
-Each year Music Works provides individual music lessons, music classes, music therapy, summer camps and free concerts to thousands of King County residents.
+Each year Music Works provides individual music lessons, music classes, music therapy, summer and winter camps and free concerts to thousands of King County residents.
 Music Works students excel in their school music programs, winning WMEA recognition and regularly participating in award-winning area ensembles such as the Bellevue Youth Symphony, the Seattle Youth Symphony and Youth Theater Northwest.
 Music Works faculty members are professional musicians who perform with the Tacoma Symphony, the Seattle Opera, the Seattle Repertory Jazz Orchestra, and other area ensembles.
 All have advanced music degrees, and 65% hold graduate degrees in music from such prestigious institutions as the Eastman School of Music, Julliard, Rice University, Boston University and Cornish College of the Arts.